 The Department of Physical Sciences offers majors and minors in chemistry, engineering physics, geology, physical science, nuclear physics, and physics.
-Students interested in teaching science in secondary schools should follow the curriculum in science set forth in this catalog under the https://physical.science-teacher-licensure curricula, College of Education.
+Students interested in teaching science in secondary schools should follow the curriculum in science set forth in this catalog under the physical-science-for-teacher-licensure curricula, College of Education.